Electra Havemeyer Webb: Deaccession Controversy

-In 1996 the museum sold $30 million of her artwork, deemed non-essential to the collection, which had been in storage not visible to the public for years.
-This was to create a collections care endowment, to better preserve and secure the items in the collection.
+In 1996 the museum sold $30 million of her artwork, deemed non-essential to the collection, which had been in storage not visible to the public for years to create a collections care endowment, to better preserve and secure the items in the collection.
 While the board had considered other ways to care for the items, including mergers and loaning out the collection, the final choice received some backlash in the art community.
 The president of the American Association of Museums refused to endorse the move arguing that the museum was unfairly conflating care for the items with security, while the director at the time argued it set a dangerous precedent for other museums doing the same.
-Electra Webb's son, James Watson Webb, Jr. went on the record saying that he was disappointed with the move as well.
-Most of the buyers were unidentified telephone bidders, but one item was sold to Stephen A. Wynn with the intent of displaying it at the Bellagio Casino.
+Webb's son, James Watson Webb, Jr. went on the record saying that he was disappointed with the move as well.
+Most buyers were unidentified telephone bidders, but one item was sold to casino mogul Stephen A. Wynn with the intent of displaying it at the Bellagio casino.

 Personal life

-In 1910, Electra married polo champion James Watson Webb II (1884–1960) of the Vanderbilt family in an elaborate society wedding at St. Bartholomew's Episcopal Church, New York.
+In 1910, Webb married polo champion James Watson Webb II (1884–1960) of the Vanderbilt family in an elaborate society wedding at St. Bartholomew's Episcopal Church, New York.
 He was a son of William Seward Webb and Eliza Osgood Vanderbilt.
 They had five children: